Quickstart

 - Inline Formatting — Bold, italic, colors, images, barcodes

-- Data Injection — Build reusable templates with dynamic data
+- Data Binding — Build reusable templates with dynamic data

 - Playground — Try it live in the browser